 By Helen Monks and Matt Woodhead

 Trojan Horse was a local story that hit the national press, accusing ‘hardline’ Muslim teachers and governors of plotting extremism in Birmingham schools.
-Adapted from the real-life testimonies of those at the heart of the UK Government's inquiry, critically acclaimed theatre-company LUNG.
+Acclaimed theatre-company LUNG have adapted from the real-life testimonies of those at the heart of the UK Government's inquiry in order to create this hard-hitting production.

 Originally developed with Leeds Playhouse, Amnesty International Freedom of Expression & Fringe First Award-winning production, Trojan Horse is the story of a community torn apart by racial division, ‘British values’ and the culture of Prevent.